 On 10 February 2020 the Australian Government directed the ACCC to conduct an inquiry into markets for the supply of digital advertising technology services and digital advertising agency services.

 The ACCC must give the Treasurer an interim report on the inquiry by 31 December 2020 and complete the inquiry and provide a final report to the Treasurer by 31 August 2021.

-The ACCC will publish an issues paper for the inquiry in March 2020.
-This paper will provide further details of the inquiry’s areas of focus.
+The ACCC published an issues paper for the inquiry on 10 March 2020.
+This paper provides further details of the inquiry’s areas of focus.

 Scope of inquiry